 - (b.
 1971)

 Degrees from University of North Texas and Brigham Young University.
 Taught composition lessons for majors and non-majors.
 Has written chamber and orchestral works as well as electroacoustic compositions.
 Current musical interests include algorithmic composition, drones, and progressive rock.

 - (b.
 1966)

 - Appointment: 2005-2006

 Degrees from Simon Fraser University and Stanford University.
 Taught composition lessons, Introduction to Electroacoustic Music, and Intermedia Performance Arts.
 Research interests include interdisciplinary work on instrumental timbre and formal structures using tools extracted from psychology of perception, signal processing and musical analysis; specializing in collaborative works with video artists and "eco-composition."

 - Appointment: 2009-2010

 BM, MM, and DMA degrees in composition from the University of North Texas.
 Music Director for the Flower Mound Symphony Orchestra (since 1996); founder and former Music Director for the Chancel Orchestra of Trietsch Memorial United Methodist Church in Flower Mound TX (1999-2010).
-Currently holds a Visiting Scholar position at Richland College in Dallas where he conducts the string orchestra, and teaches courses in music composition, theory, and musicianship.
+Formerly a Visiting Scholar at Richland College in Dallas where he conducted the string orchestra, and taught courses in music composition, theory, and musicianship.
 His compositions include works for film, television, dance, orchestra, and various ensemble and solo works.